 Public Toilet Strategy and Public Consultation

-In August this year, Council ran a community survey to get the community's views on public toilets.
+In August last year, Council ran a community survey to get the community's views on public toilets.
 The results told us that improvement of the Moonah toilets is a very high priority, that people need help finding the toilets (e.g. better signage), that clean and comfortable toilets are important and the community overall is comfortable using unisex facilities.

 You can read a summary of all the results here.

 At the same time, we also undertook assessments of all toilet facilities, including their structure, condition, facilities provided, user experience and requests for extra repairs and maintenance (e.g. damage, mess).
-We also carried out an assessment of toilet locations to ensure we have them were they are most needed.
+We also carried out an assessment of toilet locations to ensure we have them where they are most needed.